 Team competition may and oftentimes require overnight and/or inter-island travel.
 This is especially true for HHSAA sponsored tournaments, which involve Varsity teams traveling to the neighbor islands for competition.
 KS will provide air and ground transportation for all travel to HHSAA Tournaments, including meals and lodging, for coaches and all team members.
 Additional parental permission is required.
-The preferred lodging venue will be KS Kapālama dormitories.
+The preferred lodging venue will be KS Kapālama dormitories due to security measures and feasibility.